 If the increase of density seen during aerobraking operations by MRO (30 to 350%) was correct, and could be applied to the Hellas Basin, then pressures there would reach 16.37 to 44 mbar.
-However, the 350% figure was only for operations over the Martian South Pole, and, as will be indicated below in conjunction with Figure 46, the true pressure at Hellas Basin might actually be higher than what is found at sea level on Earth.
+However, the 350% figure was only for operations over the Martian South Pole.
+As will be indicated below in conjunction with Figure 57 due to stratus clouds seen 12,318 meters above aeroid, the true pressure at Hellas Basin might actually be higher than what is found at sea level on Earth.

-12.1 Did NASA Ever Publically Back 20 Mbar on Mars?
+13.1 Did NASA Ever Publically Back 20 Mbar on Mars?
 In a work entitled SP-4212 On Mars: Exploration of the Red Planet 1958-1978 in Chapter 8, second paragraph (page 243)86 we read: